-Maintenance expenditure this year included grading of the access road to the car park, pest plant control (walking tracks, fences lines, gorse and broom) and the cleaning contract (for toilets and Look Out).
+Maintenance expenditure this year included:

+- Grading of the access road to the car park, - Pest plant control (walking tracks, fences lines, gorse and broom) - Regular cleaning contract (for toilets and Look Out). - Minor repairs to styles providing public access to the Waiau River - Replacement max 4 person load signs on the 10 m bridge providing public access to the Waiau River

 A storm in October 2020 resulted in one of the four hectare forestry blocks blowing over.
+The wind fallen trees were able to be salvaged and an additional 2 ha of the same age class was harvested at the same time.
 The six hectares has been replanted in winter 2021.
 We have undertaken a survival assessment of the replanted areas, and plant survival is high.
 Subsequently, works were required to reform the lower Long Walking Track, which had been damaged due to the logging operation.